zulugmembers/zulugmembers.github.io/_posts/2018-01-29-troubleshooting-network-intro.md

 The above list of commands for checking network issues is not exhaustive and meant to just point you in the right direction

 Troubleshooting network issues is a broad topic and we have just scratched the surface.
+Definitely lookout for more posts on this in future.